Achievable logoAchievable logo

 Market capitalization

 Nike is a large-cap company given its size.
 If a recession were to occur, Nike would most likely survive given its prominence, resources, and size.
-This won’t always be the case, as large companies have quickly imploded in the past.
+This won’t always be the case, since large companies have quickly imploded in the past.
 Lehman Brothers had a market cap of $60 billion in 2007, only to file for bankruptcy in 2008.

 Large-cap: More than $10 billion